Censure: Japan

 In Japan, a censure motion is a motion that can be passed by the House of Councillors, the upper house of the National Diet.
-No-confidence motions are passed in the House of Representatives, and this generally doesn't happen as this house is controlled by the ruling party.
+No-confidence motions are passed in the House of Representatives, and this generally does not happen as this house is controlled by the ruling party.
 On the other hand, censure motions have been passed by opposition parties several times during the Democratic Party of Japan (DPJ) administrations from 2009.
 The motions were combined with a demand from the opposition to take a certain action, and a refusal to cooperate with the ruling party on key issues unless some actions were taken.

 For example, on 20 April 2012 the opposition Liberal Democratic Party (LDP), Your Party and New Renaissance Party submitted censure motions against ministers of Prime Minister Yoshihiko Noda's Democratic Party of Japan-controlled cabinet.
 They censured Minister of Defense Naoki Tanaka and Minister of Land Takeshi Maeda, and refused to cooperate with the government on passing an increase to Japan's consumption tax from 5% to 10%.
 Noda had "staked his political life" on passing the consumption tax increase, so on 4 June 2012, Noda reshuffled his cabinet and replaced Tanaka and Maeda.

 On 28 August 2012, a censure motion was passed by the LDP and the New Komeito Party against Prime Minister Noda himself.
 The opposition parties were to boycott debate in the chamber, it means that bills passed in the DPJ-controlled House of Representatives cannot be enacted.

 Australia

 The Senate, the upper house of the Australian Parliament, has censured two Prime Ministers in recent decades that of Paul Keating and John Howard.

 The Australian Attorney General George Brandis was censured on 2 March 2015 for his treatment of Human Rights Commission President Gillian Triggs.

 Senator for Queensland Fraser Anning was censured for remarks he made about the Christchurch mosque shootings.

 Former Prime Minister Scott Morrison was censured by the Australian House of Representatives on 30 November 2022 for secretly taking on the powers of additional ministries.

-Former Australian Greens Senator Lidia Thorpe will face a censure motion in early 2023 over her undisclosed relationship with a bikie boss.
-The motion has been backed by the Coalition and One Nation, with the Labor Party considering backing the motion.
+Former Australian Greens Senator Lidia Thorpe was threatened to face a censure motion in early 2023 over her undisclosed relationship with a bikie boss.
+The motion was backed by the Coalition and One Nation, with the Labor Party considering backing the motion.
+She was subsequently censured on 18 November 2024 for heckling the King of Australia, King Charles III.

+Australian Greens Senator Janet Rice was censured by the Australian Senate over protesting during a special address to the Australian Parliament by Philippine President Bongbong Marcos.